HsienChing/ML_DL_project_State_Estimation_of_Li-ion_Batteries/README.md

 1. Obtain training data.
 2. Define the model.
 3. Define a loss function.
-4. Run through the training data, calculating loss from the ideal value
+4. Run through the training data, calculating loss from the ideal value.
 5. Calculate gradients for that loss and use an optimizer to adjust the variables to fit the data.
-6. Evaluate your results.
+6. Evaluate the results.

 # Usage